-(2) If applicable, a copy of any federally enforceable requirements that limit the annual capacity factor for any fuel mixture of fuel under §60 42c or §60 43c
+(2) If applicable, a copy of any federally enforceable requirements that limit the annual capacity factor for any fuel mixture of fuel under §60.42c or §60.43c.

-The requirements is not applicable since the unit is not subject to §60 42c or §60 43c
+The requirements is not applicable since the unit is not subject to §60.42c or §60.43c.

-(3) The annual capacity factor at which the owner or operator anticipates operating the affected facility based on all fuels fired and based on each individual fuel fired additional information concerning the control device.
-The affected facility is subject to the provisions of §60 42c (a) or (b)1, unless the unit determination is made by the Administrator.
+- (3) The annual capacity factor at which the owner or operator anticipates operating the affected facility based on all fuels fired and based on each individual fuel fired.
+The facility has not proposed an annual capacity factor and one will not be imposed on the facility. - (4) Notification if an emerging technology will be used for controlling SO2 emissions.
+The Administrator will examine the description of the control and will determine whether the technology qualifies as an emerging technology.
+In making this determination, the Administrator may require the owner or operator of the affected facility to submit additional information concerning the control device.
+The affected facility is subject to the provisions of §60.42c (a) or (b)1, unless the unit determination is made by the Administrator.